endymion/BeachAnalytics/site/_posts/2020-05-07-south-florida-covid19-outlook.html.md

   </div>
   <div class="headline">
     <div class="meta">
       Has loosening social distancing caused the spread to increase?
 Or is that ~3% increase on May 10 just an anomaly?
+It looks like it might have been a blip from data processing delays.
+Time will tell.
     </div>
   </div>
 </div>